(903) 935-6351 | (800) 648-5491

 The Dental Crowns Procedure

-The first step to getting a crown is to make an appointment with your dentist in Marshall.
+The first step to getting a crown is to make an appointment with your dentist in Marshall .
 Dr. Parker will examine your teeth and see if a dental crown is the right solution for your smile.
-If it is, the procedure involves three basic steps:
+If it is, the process of designing and placing your crown can begin:

-The entire procedure can usually be completed over the course of two appointments.
-Once your tooth has been fully restored, it may feel slightly sensitive for a week or so, but you will be able to trust it just like a natural tooth when you are speaking or eating.
+The entire process can usually be completed over the course of two appointments.
+Once your tooth has been fully restored, it may feel slightly sensitive for a week or so, but you will be able to use it just like your other teeth when you are speaking or eating.

 Benefits of Dental Crowns